|Baseline and Rate of Change (BaR) Analysis Grid©|

 Based on each indicators unique range of change, all plotted coordinates are set to a base of 100, so that the percent changes for all indicators are of equal weight.
 This is necessary because the range of percent change for some measures is larger than others, yet their influence on the economy may not be any greater than indicators that have a smaller range of percent change.
 For example, since 2010, the highest annualized three-month trend for building permits was 90%; whereas, it was only 9% for retail sales.
 However, the smaller percent change for retail sales is as meaningful to that measure, and to the overall economy, as the larger percent change is for building permits.
 To equalize both measures, their unique ranges of change are used.
 Thus a 30% change in building permits, when divided by the 90% high, would equal 33%.
 In comparison, a 3% change in retail sales, when divided by the 9% high, would also equal 33%.
 By dividing each indicator's percent change by its unique range, the indicators share a common base of 100 (as 33% = 33 / 100 = portion divided by base).
 This allows each economic indicator to be proportionally plotted to the BaR Analysis Grid©.
 (This example simplifies how the adjusted proportional rate of change and baseline percentages are actually calculated, but it demonstrates the essence of the methodology.
 In the actual algorithm, when an indicator's range is calculated, outliers beyond the three standard deviations from the mean are removed.)

 An argument can be made that some indicators, like corporate profits, should be weighed more heavily as their influence on the economy is greater.
 However, the BaR Analysis Grid© is designed to act in a similar fashion as the overall economy.
 In the real economy, when corporate profits decline significantly, over time, this pulls down other indicators.
 Hence, the influence of declining corporate profits works through the economy with some delay.
-This same pattern would occur on the BaR, making the grid a reasonably accurate representation of the economy.
+This same pattern would occur on the BaR, making the grid an accurate representation of the economy.